reeganviljoen/reeganviljoen/README.md

 # Hi there 👋 Reegan Viljoen here

 ## About me
-I am a Ruby on Rails Intern at platform45(check them out they are great)
+I am a Junior Ruby on Rails developer at platform45(check them out they are great)

 ## I'm currently working on 🔭:
   -  an app to build portfolios(feel free to contribute)